 It would be another 3 years and 6 months until the County Commission would again reactivate the Planning Commission (the current iteration) on March 18, 1999 (CM 19, pg 114).
 Through their hard work, on October 1, 2003 the Cheat Lake, Cheat Neck, Stewartstown, and West Run Planning Districts were created.

 The Planning Commission continued that hard work, and after several drafts of zoning ordinances on January 2, 2008 the County Commission enacted the Cheat Lake and Cheat Neck Zoning Ordinances.
 Unfortunately another request was made to put the zoning to a referendum vote.
-On October 3, 2009 the Cheat Lake and Cheat Neck zoning is revoked via a 2009 Special Zoning Election.
+On October 3, 2009 the Cheat Lake and Cheat Neck zoning was revoked via a 2009 Special Zoning Election.

 Little over a year later the citizens of West Run Planning District would have their own referendum, and on November 12, 2010 during the General Election, the West Run Zoning Ordinance was adopted by a four to one margin.

 At this time the Planning Commission has four planning districts, one zoned district, and comprehensive plan which covers the four planning districts of the county.
-Staff has also been working on draft subdivision regulations which are currently being developed in their final form for review by the public (see the MCPC fron page).
+Staff has also been working on draft subdivision regulations which are currently being developed in their final form for review by the public (see the MCPC front page).